alx13/istio-newrelic/README.md

 ### nr-tracing proxy
 So we will just write a little go application that will act like a jaeger and proxy data to NewRelic.
-Code is in [nr-tracing] directory.
+Code is in [nr-tracing](nr-tracing) directory.

 It will read following environmental variables:

 - PORT — port to listen, default 8080
-- NEW_RELIC_API_KEY — Your [Insert API key](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api#)
+- NEW_RELIC_API_KEY — your [Insert API key](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api#)
 - NEW_RELIC_TRACE_URL — `https://trace-api.newrelic.com/trace/v1` if you are using US NewRelic data centers and `https://trace-api.eu.newrelic.com/trace/v1` in case of EU data centers

 Next, build and push docker image for it.
 Please adjust script to your docker registry.